 Will America slam the door on refugees?

-The International Rescue Committee is very concerned by new restrictions on refugee resettlement into the U.S. On Jan.
-27 President Trump signed an executive order that would slash refugee admissions by more than half, halt all resettlement, indefinitely ban Syrian refugees, and favor religious minorities.
+The International Rescue Committee is very concerned by the Trump Administration's restrictions on refugee resettlement into the U.S. On Jan.
+27, 2017, President Trump signed an executive order that would slash refugee admissions by more than half, halt all resettlement, indefinitely ban Syrian refugees, and favor religious minorities.
 After that order hit legal roadblocks in federal courts, he signed a second, more streamlined order that also targets the world's most vulnerable—and most securely vetted—people: refugees.
 That order has also been blocked.